 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The organization's main credit risks relate to its accounts receivable and allocation receivable.
+The organization's main credit risks relate to its accounts receivable.
 In the normal course of operations the organization provides credit to those paying tuition.